sulianoar/PCCI/README.md

-# Parallel Computer Communication Interface
+# Parallel Computing Communication Interface

 > Note:
 > - Since this PoC has no security to authenticate requests, you should not leave it available on the Internet.